zalberico/zalberico.github.io/_posts/2020-04-19-how-to-become-a-hacker.markdown

 I started with trying to install Gentoo (which never actually succeeded).
 This troubleshooting skill was really instrumental in allowing me to get the job I have now, so if it's fun for you to play with a different OS I'd definitely encourage it, I just don't think it's a requirement.
 It is probably easier to learn on macOS or Linux though since most of the existing tooling targets those environments and most programmers are using one of those two.

+One specific tool worth mentioning is version control, specifically git.
+It's worth spending some time getting comfortable with the basics, but probably isn't something to focus on until after you've been programming for a bit.

 #### Don't research forever
 It's easy to procrastinate by 'researching' options forever before starting a project - it can be fun to read about and explore what's available and it's good to do a little of this, but you can also get stuck doing this forever.
 When in doubt just pick the most popular project that's been around for a while and use that one.
 If it's popular it probably has a decent community you can learn from and if it's been around for a while it'll probably be more stable (or at least it'll be more substantial and less likely to be abandoned).